2008 Texas Teens Read! Manual

-- Are subscriptions required for online components of the games on CD-Rom,
+- Are subscriptions required for online components of the games on CD-Rom, or are they free?

 - Do programs need to be downloaded for online games?

 - Are subscriptions required for the online games, or are there some areas that are free and others that require a subscription?